Index-Pixel/ISYS3001_A3_PayID-System/README.md

 For Study Assessment

 # Disclaimer
-This repository is part of an assessement, so please ignore it if you are not from the university.
+This repository is part of assessment three from ISYS3001-2023-T4 Managing Software Development, so please ignore it if you are not from Southern Cross University.

-# Discription
+# Description
-This repository contains the source code of the new PayID-Feature which customer XXXXX wants to have included in their software.
+This repository contains the source code of the new PayID-Feature, which Babu Pillai (Bank customer XYZ) wants to have included in their software.